nodecopter/nodecopter.com/organizing.md

 ---

 <h2 id="organizing"><a href="#organizing">Organizing a NodeCopter event</a></h2>
-Interested in organizing your own nodecopter event?
+Interested in organizing your own NodeCopter event?
 Read this page to find out how.

 <ol>
   <li><a href="#qualifications">Qualifications</a></li>